Perspective | The coronavirus pandemic stranded this traveling family circus

-When Steffie and Dennis Bossle arrived in the Dutch town of Laren in March, they assumed they would move along, their 30 animals in tow, within weeks.
+When Steffie and Dennis Bossle arrived in the Dutch village of Laren in March, they assumed they would move along, their 30 animals in tow, within weeks.
 A busy season beckoned for their traveling circus.

 But almost six months later, the family, with their animals and three young children, is still in Laren — and the coronavirus pandemic has turned what should have been their busiest time of year into a test of patience.

-For Dennis, who grew up in a German circus family, it is the longest he has ever spent in one place.
+For Dennis, who grew up in a circus family traveling through Germany and the Netherlands, it is the longest he has ever spent in one place.
 “Usually, we’re always on the move,” he said in a phone interview during a consultation with the veterinarian treating his sick camel, Angeli.

 Like circus artists and other performers around the world, the Bossles have been hit hard by the pandemic, which has forced them to cancel almost all events, even as their operating expenses have remained high.